How to create an assignment

 Configure assignment options

-You can configure the following options while setting up assignments
+You can configure the following options when setting up assignments:

-If enabled, you can specify which file types are allowed for submission.
+If enabled, you can specify which types of files students are allowed to upload.
+Leaving this off will allow any file type.

 Supported file types: